![]() |

 Now, that’s not to say that books written in third-person

-past or even third-person omniscient can’t create a close relationship to the
+past or even omniscient past can’t create a close relationship to the

 reader—it just in many cases takes a little more effort on both the writer and